harshsaini88/harsh_task_lfw/README.md

 split data in different different category e.g. category a and category b. then select random image and alert if images relate to category a.

 ## Project Overview
 This project uses the LFW dataset to train a CNN model for face recognition.
-It classifies images into two categories (Category A and Category B) and alerts if a random image belongs to Category A.
+It classifies images into two categories (Category A and Category B) and alerts if a random image belongs to Category A.the are only 2 classes define category a cat b and i use softmax funtion so that we can increase number of classes for training

+the classed contain

 ## Directory Structure
 ```